-- 3. Ensuring the provider POC documents are updated as changes occur, including the beneficiary's emergency contact information and list of medications and kept current; - 4.
-Informing the support coordinator by telephone or e-mail as soon as the agency recognizes that any goals, objectives or timelines in the POC will not meet the beneficiary's needs, but not later than 10 days prior to the expiration of any timelines in the service plan that cannot be met; - 5.
-An update to the provider's document should only occur as a result of a documented meeting with the beneficiary or authorized representative where the reason for change is indicated and all parties sign the meeting attendance record; - 6.
-Ensuring the provider agency support team member(s) sign and date any revisions to the service plan indicating agreement with the changes to the goals, objectives, or time lines; - 7.
-Providing the support coordination agency or LDH representatives with requested written documentation including, but not limited to: - a.
-Completed, signed, and dated service plan; - b.
-Service logs, progress notes, and progress summaries; - c.
-Direct service worker attendance and payroll records; - d.
-Written grievances or complaints filed by beneficiaries/family; - e.
-Critical or other incident reports involving the beneficiary; and - f.
-Entrance and exit interview documentation. - 8.
-Explaining to the beneficiary/family in his/her native language the beneficiary rights and responsibilities within the agency; and - 9.
-Assuring that beneficiaries are free to make a choice of providers without undue influence.
+- Communicating and working with support coordinators and other support team members to achieve the beneficiary's personal outcomes; - Ensuring the provider plan of care documents are updated as changes occur, including the beneficiary's emergency contact information and list of medications and kept current; - Informing the support coordinator by telephone or e-mail as soon as the agency recognizes that any goals, objectives or timelines in the POC will not meet the beneficiary's needs, but not later than 10 days prior to the expiration of any timelines in the service plan that cannot be met; - An update to the providers document should only occur as a result of a documented meeting with the beneficiary or authorized representative where the reason for change is indicated and all parties sign the meeting attendance record; - Ensuring the provider agency support team member(s) sign and date any revisions to the service plan indicating agreement with the changes to the goals, objectives, or time lines: - Providing the support coordination agency or LDH representatives with requested written documentation including, but not limited to: - Completed, signed, and dated service plan; - Service logs, progress notes, and progress summaries; - Direct service worker attendance and payroll records; - Written grievances or complaints filed by beneficiaries/family; - Critical or other incident reports involving the beneficiary; and - Entrance and exit interview documentation. - Explaining to the beneficiary/family in his/her native language the beneficiary rights and responsibilities within the agency, and - Assuring that beneficiaries are free to make a choice of providers without undue influence.